Australian trade minister announces scholarships, fellowships for Indian students | www.lokmattimes.com

 Australian trade minister announces scholarships, fellowships for Indian students

-Australian Trade Minister Dan Tehan on Saturday said that 'Maitri' initiatives announced by Canberra for India are equivalent to Rhodes and Fulbright scholarships and cultural exchange programs between the two countries.
+Australian Trade Minister Dan Tehan on Saturday said that 'Maitri' infinitives announced by Canberra for India are equivalent to Rhodes and Fulbright scholarships and cultural exchange programs between the two countries.

-Australian Trade Minister Dan Tehan on Saturday said that 'Maitri' initiatives announced by Canberra for India are equivalent to Rhodes and Fulbright scholarships and cultural exchange programs between the two countries.
+Australian Trade Minister Dan Tehan on Saturday said that 'Maitri' infinitives announced by Canberra for India are equivalent to Rhodes and Fulbright scholarships and cultural exchange programs between the two countries.

 In an exclusive interaction with ANI, Tehan said that this fantastic initiative will increase and improve ties further between Australia and India. "... the first two are scholarships Fulbright and Rhodes scholarships are 45 for graduate students and undergraduate students.
 So you get all your education paid for, stipend to help with your living costs."